ckormanyos/real-time-cpp/ref_app/tools/AVR/avrdude/avrdude-v8.0-windows-x64/readme.md

 These instructions are for modern `Win*`.

 The programming device being used is the AVRISP mkII, which is an older USB-based programmer.
-Drivers can be installed along with with ATMEL(R) Studio or alternative open source USB driver-options are available.
+Drivers can be installed along with with ATMEL(R) Studio.
+Also alternative open source USB driver-options are available.

 ## Getting Started